sgavka/radio_bot/README.md

 - make visible then model is not saved
 - add validation for chat_id (is group or channel) & download_chat_id (is chat)
 - add exception handlers for cases then is set invalid chat_id/channel_id
+- show error in bot chat if userbot is not owner of channer/chat there its broadcast
+- add refresh button for radio model message
 -